 Only pay for what you use

-With AWS Lambda, you pay for execution duration rather than by server unit.
+With Amazon Lambda, you pay for execution duration rather than by server unit.
 When using Lambda functions, you only pay for requests served and the compute time required to run your code.
 Billing is metered in increments of 1 millisecond, making it cost-effective and easy to scale automatically from a few requests per day to thousands per second.
 With Provisioned Concurrency, you pay for the amount of concurrency that you configure and for the period of time that you configure it.
 When Provisioned Concurrency is enabled for your function and you execute it, you also pay for requests and execution duration.
-To learn more about pricing, please visit AWS Lambda Pricing.
+To learn more about pricing, please visit Amazon Lambda Pricing.

 Flexible resource model

 You choose the amount of memory you want to allocate to your functions and Amazon Lambda allocates proportional CPU power, network bandwidth, and disk I/O.

 With Amazon Elastic File System for Amazon Lambda, you can securely read, write, and persist large volumes of data at low latency, at any scale.
 You don't need to write code to download data to temporary storage in order to process it.
 This saves time and simplifies the code, enabling you to focus on your business logic.
 EFS for Lambda is ideal for building machine learning applications or loading large reference files or models, processing or backing up large amounts of data, hosting web content, or sharing files between serverless applications and instance or container based applications.